 What Will It Take is proud to announce the launch of its Women & Media Initiative, which strives to raise awareness about the lack of women in media and to find ways to increase women’s representation throughout the industry.

-To help kick off this initiative (and as part of our Year of Women campaign), we held a What Will It Take to Make Media that Advances Gender Equality? event on August 23 in Beverly Hills.
+To help kick off this initiative, we held a What Will It Take to Make Media that Advances Gender Equality? event on August 23 in Beverly Hills.
 The launch event, at which a variety of media makers gathered, featured a panel conversation moderated by WWIT founder Marianne Schnall with Jennifer Siebel Newsom (Filmmaker; Founder & CEO, The Representation Project), Brenda Robinson (Women at Sundance Leadership Council; USC Annenberg Inclusion Initiative) and Caroline Heldman (Political Science professor at Occidental College; Research Director of the Geena Davis Institute on Gender in Media).

 To view more pictures from the event, visit our photo gallery.

 Los Angeles, CA